User Behavior Analytics

 Observing your users before the production phase – why is it worth it?

-Everyone who works on projects knows that in the IT industry there’s no such thing as a finished product.
+Everyone who works on projects knows that in the IT industry there’s no such thing as a finished product, especially when it comes to user observation.
 There are various reasons: sales is not going as you’ve expected, you don’t like some things, or your clients tell you to introduce some changes.
 The latter is a dream situation because you’re assured that what you change will meet their needs and usability requirements.
 However, you shouldn’t count on all of your users to give you feedback, let alone constructive one.

 Researcher’s comment: when I think about feedback from clients I frequently come back to a, clichéd in the UX context yet very accurate quote by Henry Ford: “If at the beginning of my career as an entrepreneur I had asked clients what they wanted, they would have said faster horses.
 So I never asked.”
 Luckily, observing people in their natural environment provides us with an opportunity to learn the most about their real behavior.
 If there is such an opportunity, why not use it?